The Lamperti representation of real-valued self-similar Markov processes: Preliminaries and main results

 where

 \begin{remark} Observe that the process $Y^{(x)}$ is a generalization of multiplicative L\'evy processes.
-Taking $(\xi^+, U^+, \zeta^+) \overset{\mathcal{L}}= (\xi^-, U^-, \zeta^-)$ it is seen that $Y^{(x)}$ is a multiplicative L\'evy process, as it has been defined in \cite{Chybiryakov}.
+For, take $(\xi^+, U^+, \zeta^+) \overset{\mathcal{L}}= (\xi^-, U^-, \zeta^-)$ it is seen that $Y^{(x)}$ is a multiplicative L\'evy process, as it has been defined in Chybiryakov \cite {Chybiryakov}.
 Moreover, if $q^+ = 0$ and $q^->0$, then for $x>0$, $Y^{(x)}$ does not jump to the negative axis and $Y^{(x)}$ is the exponential of a L\'evy process, which appears in the Lamperti representation for positive self-similar Markov processes. \end{remark}

 The following theorem is the main result of this paper.
-The first part states that $Y^{(x)}$ is a Lamperti-Kiu process, the second and third parts are the generalization of the Lamperti representation.
+The first part states that $Y^{(x)}$ is a Lamperti--Kiu process, the second and third parts are the generalization of the Lamperti representation.